 I am always looking for ways to reduce the clutter and "stuff" in my home.
 My latest campaign has been in the bathroom.
 I mean how many jars and bottles do we NEED to keep ourselves clean and beautiful?
-I recognise that there are some things that can't be jettisoned: moisturiser, toothpaste and soap being my mainstays.

 Over the past forty years, I have saved hundreds of dollars on shampoo.
 Because you need to shampoo twice to really get a good lather, I use a gentle brand of plain old bar soap for the first wash.
-For the second wash, I use regular shampoo and always get luxurious lather.
-You never get that good lather with the first wash, no matter what you use.

 We all have those pesky small shampoo bottles from hotels.
 I decided to use one of them as an experiment after it was empty.
 I filled it with my favorite shampoo.
 As the wearer of short hair - this worked miracles!